dessa-oss/atlas/api_docs/sources/log_metrics.md

 __Notes__

-A stage containing this function won't fail if this function call fails.
+A stage containing this function will not fail if the process of logging the metric fails for a reason that doesn't raise any exceptions.